mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 In other words, I told you before: modern civilization is pretty good for us, consciousness is pretty good for us – but we have to transcend the function of consciousness.

-Transcend doesn’t mean to destroy consciousness.
-Transcend is not to attach to any expected [ideas?].
-Consciousness is good or consciousness is bad – we cannot say.
-Transcend means through consciousness we should live in the best way, day after day.
+‘Transcend’ doesn’t mean to destroy consciousness.
+Transcend is not to attach to any [expectations?].
+“Consciousness is good” or “consciousness is bad” – we cannot say so.
+‘Transcend’ means [that] through consciousness we should live in the best way, day after day.
 Think carefully, through and through, and then live in the best way.
 But – you cannot stay with your consciousness, by which you have been lived in the best way.
 You must transcend your understanding, your best life.
 In other words, you should watch carefully your life, modern civilization, which we have created.
 That is really development of human life.

-Development of human life is, according to Diamond Sutra, no development of human life.
+Development of human life is, according to [Diamond Sutra](glossary#diamond-sutra), no development of human life.
 And then, this is real development. *[he chuckles]* Do you understand?
 It’s really true.

 We really believe individual life, we really believe [in] modern civilization, because modern civilization makes human beings happy.
 Of course it [does].
 But if you don’t pay careful attention to [the] moden civilization you are always soaking in, it’s very dangerous, because no one knows.
 Everything is changing constantly, so you can misuse modern civilization pretty easily.